johnno1962/unhide/README.md

 in preference to having to make the symbols public in the Swift source.

-To use, build this project and add a "Run Script" build phase to the target that builds the framework that contains:
+To use, build this project and add a "Run Script" build phase to the target that builds the framework just after linking that contains:

     ~/bin/unhide.sh